 Protection and Restoration

 The Natural Land Institute is embarking on one of the most exciting protection and restoration initiatives in Illinois today.
 Few not-for-profit conservation organizations in the country are undertaking projects of the scope and scale of the 705-acre Carl and Myrna Nygren Wetland Preserve.
 The Institute is conducting this project in a manner consistent with its mission of protecting natural areas and biodiversity.

 This unique site will be a storehouse for local diversity of flora and fauna.
-The Natural Land Institute will reintroduce native, locally collected plant species from neighboring sites to establish crucial habitats and allow for the steady return of diverse animal species.
+The Natural Land Institute has introduced native, locally collected plant species from neighboring sites to establish crucial habitats and allow for the steady return of diverse animal species.

 Few of us can afford to purchase parcels of land and convey them to conservation organizations.
 That’s why we all work together, so that as a group we can make a larger impact.
 Your contribution now makes open land available for future generations to maintain and enjoy.
 In return, their lives will be enriched, and they will honor your sacrifice by insuring that land stays open to those who follow them.
 It’s like a recycling of trust.Gordon Eggers, trustee and past president of the Natural Land Institute

 Partners working together on the local, state, and national levels have helped the Natural Land Institute purchase are restore the 721-acre Nygren Wetland Preserve: